Tinwoo/ref_tina_wu/README.md

 # ref_tina_wu

 #project_1:
 A website includes 3 games related to hand(#button game and #bubble game) and the whole body(#push up) exercises applying machine learning with Mediapipe solutions.

-I am mainly responsible for the button game and the bubble game. for example:
+In this project, I mainly worked on the button game and the bubble game. for example:
 -private/js folder: bubble.js, button.js;
 -routers folder: exeRoutes.ts;